Inflammatory Bowel Disease

 Inflammatory Bowel Disease (IBD) is a chronic autoimmune disorder that includes two main disease forms, ulcerative colitis (UC) and Crohn’s disease (CD).

-It is characterized by repetitive episodes of inflammation of the gastrointestinal tract (GI), intestinal barrier dysfunction, and increased risk of colitis-associated cancer.
+It is characterized by repetitive episodes of inflammation of the gastrointestinal tract (GI), intestinal barrier dysfunction, and increased risk of colitis-associated cancer, posing a significant social, economic and personal burden.

-Within the CD form, there is heterogeneity in location of pathological changes and the disease phenotype varies accordingly.
+Within CD, there is heterogeneity in location of pathological changes, producing variation in the disease phenotype.

-For example, when it is the ileum that is impacted, complications such as stricture can arise (narrowing in the intestine caused by scar tissue, that forms as a result of long-term inflammation and healing cycles), causing abdominal pain, cramps, bloating, nausea, constipation and vomiting.
+For example, when it is the ileum that is impacted, complications such as stricture can arise - narrowing in the intestine caused by scar tissue, that forms as a result of long-term inflammation and healing cycles - producing symptoms of abdominal pain, cramps, bloating, nausea, constipation, and vomiting.

-Stricturing or penetrating disease behaviour, is typically present in 13–35% of CD patients at diagnosis.
+Stricturing and penetrating disease behaviour are typically present in 13–35% of CD patients at diagnosis.

-When it is the colon that is impacted, extensive inflammation and ulceration may occur, causing abdominal pain, diarrhea, weight loss and rectal bleeding in patients.
+When it is the colon that is impacted, extensive inflammation and ulceration may occur, causing abdominal pain, diarrhea, weight loss, and rectal bleeding.

 In UC, the distribution of pathological alterations within the colon often correlates with the degree of severity of symptoms and treatment approaches.